-Project input during Phases I and II was provided by several key stakeholders, including project partner agencies and adjacent landowners: Point Reyes National Seashore, Golden Gate National Recreation Area, and the GFNMS, the California Department of Transportation (Caltrans), Audubon Canyon Ranch, community members from Bolinas and Stinson Beach, and the Bolinas Lagoon Advisory Council (BLAC), formerly the Bolinas Lagoon Technical Advisory Council; conservation groups; and the Marin County Department of Public Works.
+Project input during Phases I and II was provided by several key stakeholders, including project partner agencies and adjacent landowners: Point Reyes National Seashore, Golden Gate National Recreation Area, and the GFNMS, the California Department of Transportation (Caltrans), Audubon Canyon Ranch, community members from Bolinas and Stinson Beach, and the Bolinas Lagoon Advisory Council (BLAC), conservation groups; and the Marin County Department of Public Works.
 Marin County established the BLAC to provide the community with an opportunity to participate in the management and restoration of Bolinas Lagoon.
-Parks and the partner agencies share responsibility for the landownership, management, and restoration of Bolinas Lagoon.
-Caltrans holds the rights-of-way over SR 1, which borders the northeastern side of the lagoon.
+MCOSD and the partner agencies share responsibility for the landownership, management, and restoration of Bolinas Lagoon.
+Caltrans holds the rights-of-way over SR 1, and the County of Marin holds rights-of-way over Olema Bolinas Road and Bolinas-Fairfax Road.